real-hjq/HFR-LS/README.md

 Sample frames from the HFR-LS dataset (corresponding to Fig.1 in the paper):

-    assets/HFR-LS_samples.png

-Once you upload the figure image into the repository, include it as:

 ![Sample frames from HFR-LS](assets/HFR-LS_samples.png)

 This figure illustrates diverse content covering: - Camera motion and